 But why wouldn’t a sponsorship consultant tell you you’re overspending?
-Or even more common, advise you that you’re not spending enough?
-Because most sponsorship consultants make most of their money by implementing sponsorship leverage programs, not developing strategy for them, so it is in their best interest to recommend a strategy requiring heavy implementation and a big budget.
-If they show you how to be super-efficient with your money and internal resources, you will spend less money getting them to mount some bigger-than-Ben-Hur leverage program you don’t really need.
+Or even more common, why would they advise you that you’re not spending enough?
+Because a lot of sponsorship consultants make most of their money by implementing sponsorship leverage programs, not developing strategy for them, so it is in their best interest to recommend a strategy requiring heavy implementation and a big budget.
+If they show you how to be super-efficient with your money and internal resources, you will spend less money getting them to mount some bigger-than-Ben-Hur leverage program that you don’t really need.

 I fully understand that there are some sponsorships that do require those huge leverage programs, and commensurate budgets, but for most sponsors, this would be maybe one or two sponsorships every couple of years – often quadrennial-type events.
 And there are some ongoing sponsorships, particularly umbrella sponsorships, that will benefit from the development of some overarching marketing infrastructure that will provide a leverage platform over the course of years.
 Aside from those, spending up is generally not required.